EuphoricCatface/ModbusRTUSniffer-PySide/README.md

 `Stop` will disconnect you from the serial connection.
 The data collected on the program will be preserved until next time `Start` is pressed.

 When sniffing is not running, you can import a raw data file to assess with this tool.
+`Example Packet.raw` is also included in the repository, even though it's identical to the contents of `SerialReaderTest` in `serial_reader.py`.

 ### Raw Packets
 On the main `Raw Packets` page, the raw bytes will show up on the left side.
 When a packet is detected, the packet